(All amounts expressed in US dollars, unless otherwise stated)

 Toachi Mining completed a PEA estimating an inferred resource of 1.85 million tonnes grading 4.10 grams gold per tonne, 50.0 grams silver per tonne, 3.30% copper, 4.60% zinc and 0.60% lead per tonne.

 The La Plata project consists two concessions covering a total area of 2,235 hectares along its 4-kilometer length, which contains known mineralization in two VMS lenses and nine priority exploration targets.

 Mr. Thomas Kelly (SME Registered Member 1696580), advisor to the Company and a qualified person under National Instrument 43-101 standards, is responsible for ensuring that the technical information contained in this news release is an accurate summary of the original reports and data provided to or developed by Atico.

 About Atico Mining Corporation

 Atico is a growth-oriented Company, focused on exploring, developing and mining copper and gold projects in Latin America.
-The Company operates the El Roble mine and is pursuing additional acquisition opportunities.
+The Company generates significant cash flow through the operation of the El Roble mine and is developing it's high-grade La Plata VMS project in Ecuador.
+The Company is also pursuing additional acquisition of advanced stage opportunities.
 For more information, please visit www.aticomining.com .